A Guide to Anti-Money Laundering for Crypto Firms

 - A unified case management system allowing AML and anti-fraud departments to share and exchange files between respective investigations.

 Data and technology: AML and anti-fraud processes each require the collection and analysis of large amounts of data, but that process becomes more challenging in a system where departments are working in coordination with each other.
-Smart technology offers a significant advantage to firms seeking to coordinate AML and anti-fraud by adding speed and accuracy to the respective processes.
-Digital solutions and AI tools can help departments organize and align their data collection and analysis objectives and, combined with human expertise, help bridge investigatory gaps between AML and anti-fraud.
+Smart financial crime technology offers a significant advantage to firms seeking to coordinate AML and anti-fraud by adding speed and accuracy to the respective processes.
+Digital solutions and AI tools can help departments organize and align their data collection and analysis objectives and, combined with human expertise, help bridge investigatory gaps between fraud and money laundering.